pretorh/lfs-notes/steps/3-main-build.md

     - time: 1.3x real (user+sys: 1.2x, less)
 - MarkupSafe
     - capital name in archive
-    - no config, compile and install with `setup.py`
+    - compile and install with `pip3`
+    - no tests
     - time: negligible
 - Jinja2
     - capital name in archive
-    - no config, no build, install with `setup.py`
+    - compile and install with `pip3`
+    - no tests
     - time: negligible

 ### Systemd